apanacode/Hackerrank-3/README.md

 To display the longest word in the string . for example: Friends are like family members.
-The output should be : friends
+The output should be : friends we can use methods length().